Manchahat/MvcCouche/MvcCouche/README.txt

-Added  a new page in view called aboutus and connected it in the home controller . http://localhost:59772/Home/Aboutus the website is working if i manually type in the browser but not able to find it in navigation
+Added  a new page in view called aboutus and connected it in the home controller . http://localhost:59772/Home/Aboutus the website is working if i manually type in the browser but not able to find it in navigation 9:08 finally find out how to navigate it added a new column for the about us page to show in he navgation